openstack/neutron/doc/source/devref/effective_neutron.rst

   quickly, so that the reviewer remains engaged.
 If you disappear for a week after you posted a patchset, it is very likely that the patch will end up being neglected.
+* Do not take negative feedback personally.
+Neutron is a large project with lots of contributors with different opinions on how things should be done.
+Many come from widely varying cultures and languages so the English, text-only feedback can unintentionally come across as harsh.
+Getting a -1 means reviewers are trying to help get the patch into a state that can be merged, it doesn't just mean they are trying to block it.
+It's very rare to get a patch merged on the first iteration that makes everyone happy.

 Commit messages
 ~~~~~~~~~~~~~~~